Percolation phase transition on planar spin systems

 \section{Open problems and remarks}

 ~ This section states several open questions that encourage further research on the field of planar dependent percolation.
-But before presenting these problems, let us quickly mention some of the extensions of our techniques that we believe can be readily obtained without deep new ideas: \begin{enumerate}[\quad a)] \item Slight variations of the dynamics we have considered.
-In this case it is important to make sure that the monotonicity and Harris-FKG inequality still hold true. \item Other lattices besides $\mathbb{Z}^2$ can be also considered, taking care to guarantee that it is still planar in the sense that primal and dual crossings cannot coexist.
+But before presenting these problems, let us quickly mention some of the extensions of our techniques that we believe can be readily obtained without deep new ideas: \begin{enumerate} \item Slight variations of the dynamics we considered.
+In this case it is important to make sure that the monotonicity, Harris-FKG inequality, and symmetries of the process still hold true.
+For example, one could consider Glauber dynamics for the Ising model with nonnegative coupling weights $(J_{x, y})$, invariant under the symmetries of $\Z^2$, and with support in the set of pairs of points which are not too distant from each other. \item Other lattices besides $\mathbb{Z}^2$ can be also considered, taking care to guarantee that it is still planar in the sense that primal and dual crossings cannot coexist.
 Observe also that invariance with respect to the isometries of $\mathbb{Z}^2$ was an essential ingredient in our proofs. \item Finite range interactions between spins should also not pose any problem to the presented techniques. \end{enumerate}